ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - - - day planning.md

 Bonus:
-- LAB "React Props Training" includes quite a few bonus iterations.
+- Continue working on LAB "React Props Training" (it includes quite a few bonus iterations)